NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 ### Encapsulation

 These layers work on the idea of encapsulation and de-encapsulation.
-So encapsulation is  take a chunk of data, package it up, add a header to it and pass it on.
-Then de-encapsulation is using the headers to decode each chunk of data, untill all you're left with is the data/message.
+So encapsulation is to take a chunk of data, package it up, add a header to it and pass it on.
+Then de-encapsulation is using the headers to decode each chunk of data, until all you're left with is the data/message.

 ![encapsulation vs de-encapsulation](0_tDSGidTRt7KrG6BR.webp)